Front Page

 The dawn of intergalactic travel is so close that its electric body galvanizes the minds of thousands of scientists and millions of wannabe colonists.

 But the dark side of humanity is showing its claws.
-The human civilization has been polarized by the people who want to acquire and maintain their power over the masses.
+The human civilization has been polarized by the people who want to acquire and maintain power over the masses.
 The humans of this world are in conflict.

 Join your forces with others like you, breathe life into the world, take part in events happening in the solar system and beyond, and bring triumph or ruin to a world which finds itself in the agony of childhood.